 How can I get involved?

-CS Hub (and Partner) Facilities:
+CS Hub (and Partner) facilities

+Hub Partner, the Institute for Compound Semiconductors (ICS), has academic functions and fabrication facilities.
+Hub Partner, the Compound Semiconductor Centre (CSC), leads on translation and has growth facilities.
 Both the above partners, and the CS Hub (at Cardiff University) are part of an initiative to generate a major UK CS manufacturing cluster in South Wales.

 Including the Hub’s spoke institutions, we can provide European leading facilities, including a full 200mm (8″) CS on Si wafer process line and closely related smaller scale fabrication tools, with common operating principles and maintenance arrangements, enabling the most effective translation of the envisaged research to manufacturing.

-At Manchester two molecular beam epitaxy (MBE) systems, including high uniformity 200mm (8″) MBE, will focus on growth of GaAs for e.g. 2DEG magnetic sensors.
+- Two molecular beam epitaxy (MBE) systems, including high uniformity 200mm (8″) MBE, will focus on growth of GaAs for e.g. 2DEG magnetic sensors.

-At UCL a unique CS and Si comprises growth facility consisting of a twin MBE system, where the III-V growth chamber is connected to the group IV chamber for capping underlying material with a pure and smooth Si epi surface before III-V epitaxy.
-In addition, the substrate can be heated to over 1000 0C for oxide desorption.
+- A unique CS and Si growth facility consisting of a twin MBE system, where the III-V growth chamber is connected to the group IV chamber for capping underlying material with a pure and smooth Si epi surface before III-V epitaxy.
+Substrate can be heated to over 1000 0C for oxide desorption.

-At Sheffield a brand new MOVPE GaN growth system supplements existing capability and also has local material characterisation and extensive device testing facilities for advanced research on III-nitrides.
+- A brand new MOVPE GaN growth system supplements existing capability and also has local material characterisation and extensive device testing facilities for advanced research on III-nitrides.

-- Fabrication in the ICS is supported by materials and optoelectronic (400-4000nm) and RF device characterization (to 67GHz).
+- Fabrication in the ICS is supported by materials and optoelectronic (400-4000nm) and RF device characterization (to 120 GHz).
 This world leading capability enables research on the important CS material families and includes the wafer size scale-up and integrated epitaxial growth and processing, with direct comparisons between small and large scale, necessary for manufacturing.
 It allows the hub to fund personnel and consumables only to leverage the largest effect.
 ICS and CSC facilities provide laboratory and specialist clean-room space for co-located academics and industrialists to create maximum innovation and translational impact for the next stage beyond the EPSRC Hub.